diku-dk/image-website/README.md

 For more details regarding the scraping mechanism, refer to [scholar-scraper](https://github.com/tudordascalu/scholar-scraper).

+# Development

+Follow [the jekyll website tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) to develop and compile the pages locally.

 # Run site locally

 To run the site locally, we can use docker.